SkymanOne/folidity/reports/main.typ

 === Constraint satisfiability in joined blocks

-As a final stage of verification, the crate produces lists of joined blocks of constraints based on the dependencies between declarations.
-In order to eliminate the redundancy in computation, it is essential to compose lists of unique sets of constraints.
+As a final stage, lists of joined blocks of constraints based on the dependencies between declarations are produced. to eliminate the redundancy in computation, it is essential to compose lists of unique sets of constraints.
 To achieve that, an undirected graph of linked nodes is assembled first.
 Then, Tarjan's SCC algorithm is used to find any strongly connected components.
 In the case of an undirected graph, the strongly connected component corresponds to a set of interconnected nodes that are disjoint from other components as shown in @Listing:SCCBlocks.

 #figure(
   diagram(